FelisPhasma/Higgs/readme.md

 # Higgs.js

 The JavaScript selector engine that can fit in a tweet.
-127 bytes.
+127 bytes (the smallest JS micro selector engine out there).

 Higgs.js supports the major CSS selectors.